Edéhzhíe Dehcho Protected Area and National Wildlife Area (Canada)

 Photo credit: Ducks Unlimited

 Beginning in 2018, the Wyss Foundation made a three year, $750,000 commitment to help the Dehcho First Nation in Canada’s Northwest Territories establish an Indigenous guardians program to conduct on-the-ground co-management of the proposed 3.5 million acre Edéhzhíe National Wildlife Area.
-Edéhzhíe, which the Dehcho First Nation identified for protection through an Indigenous land use planning process, includes a unique wetland ecosystem that provides essential habitat for migratory waterfowl, moose, bison, wolverine, and caribou.
-The Indigenous guardians program that has been created through this grant enables a year-round team of staff to monitor, patrol, and care for the land, and also ensure that the Dehcho people benefit economically from the management of this area.
-Of the three-year commitment, $275,000 was immediately granted and will be administered by Ducks Unlimited, as a partner in the International Boreal Conservation Campaign.
+Edéhzhíe, which the Dehcho First Nation identified for protection through an Indigenous-led land use planning process, includes a unique wetland ecosystem that provides essential habitat for migratory waterfowl, moose, bison, wolverine, and caribou.
+The Indigenous guardians program created through this grant enables a year-round team of staff to monitor, patrol, and care for the land, and also ensure that the Dehcho people benefit economically from the management of this area.
+Of the three-year commitment, $275,000 was immediately granted and administered by Ducks Unlimited as a partner in the International Boreal Conservation Campaign.
 An additional $250,000 was granted in early 2021 to support continued on-the-ground stewardship for Edehzhie.
-A final $225,000 will be granted in 2022 to continue support for this work.
+A final $225,000 was granted in 2022 to continue support for this work.

 Beutler Ink